CancerDataAggregator/CDA-HelpDesk/docs/Schema/schema_subject.md

     },
     {
         "name": "Files",
-        "description": "List of ids of File entities associated with the Patient", "mode": "REPEATED",
+        "description": "List of ids of File entities associated with the subject.", "mode": "REPEATED",
         "type": "STRING"
     },